 By dynamically targeting ads shown in response to a person’s true environmental context, these advertisers succeed in reducing the number of wasted impressions and make sure their ad spend gets allocated wisely.

 Some advertisers are even using historical information about the environment to build and train their own algorithms for real-time bidding.
-In the long-term, this can significantly lower cost inhouse & boost ROI.
+In the long-term, this can significantly lower costs in-house & boost ROI.

 Dynamic Content for Billboard & Video Campaigns